The Government Is Erasing January 6 Records While Building a Fund to Pay the Attackers

 U.S. Attorney Matthew Graves called it “likely the largest single day mass assault of law enforcement” in American history.

 Officer Caroline Edwards suffered a skull fracture and permanent traumatic brain injury.
-Officer Michael Fanone had a heart attack, a concussion, and burns from being Tasered repeatedly.
-Rioters beat him with pipes, dragged him down the Capitol steps, and chanted about killing him with his own gun.
+Officer Michael Fanone had a heart attack and burns from being Tasered repeatedly.
+Rioters beat him with pipes and dragged him down the Capitol steps.
 Sergeant Aquilino Gonell was pulled into the mob by his shoulder straps and nearly suffocated.

 “I saw friends with blood all over their faces.
 I was slipping in people’s blood.”